AlexandroLeao/natsu_matsuri_project/README.md

-# natsu_matsuri_project
+# Natsu Matsuri Prototype Project

- The "Natsu-Matsuri" project is a simple and basic application for financial transaction control, offering a user-friendly and intuitive interface for users to register and view transactions in an organized manner.
+ The Natsu-Matsuri Prototype project is a simple and basic application for financial transaction control, offering a user-friendly and intuitive interface for users to register and view transactions in an organized manner.
 This project is a web application developed using HTML, CSS, and JavaScript.
 It allows users to track their income and expenses by adding items and their corresponding values and types (income or expense) to a table.

 ## Step-by-Step Development